 Blush is having a moment right now, and it’s well deserved!
 But if you’re totally new to blush, you may be lost.
-Whether you’ve never worn blush, or you’ve used it in the past and have no idea how to make it work for you, these blush tips for beginners will help you learn all about how to wear it, and wear it well!
+You may be wondering how to apply blush correctly or what blush formula is the right pick for you.
+So whether you’ve never worn blush, or you’ve used it in the past and have no idea how to make it work for you, these blush tips for beginners will help you learn all about how to wear it, and wear it well!

 No more avoiding this must-have makeup product!
-Follow these blush tips for beginners and you’ll be able to change up your makeup looks, and give your skin that stunning flushed and glowy look!
+Follow these blush tips for beginners and you’ll learn exactly how to apply blush!
+You’ll be able to change up your makeup looks, and give your skin that stunning flushed and glowy look effortlessly!

-Like so many other makeup products, blush comes in a few different formulas.
-And each blush formula works well for different skin types and preferences.
-One of the best blush tips for beginners is to know the difference between the three blush formulas and discover which works best for your skin type or preference.
+Like so many other makeup products, blush comes in a few different formulas, and each one works well for different skin types and preferences.
+One of the best blush tips for beginners is to know the difference between the three main blush formulas and discover which works best for your skin type or preference.

 Liquid blush is another option and if done correctly can leave skin with a gorgeous flushed look.
 A liquid blush would be applied similarly to a cream blush, after foundation and before powder products.